 Gluten Free Rolls are soft and fluffy.
 Delicious enough to pair with any holiday dinner, but easy enough to make any day of the week.

 - 11-1/2oz by weight gluten-free flour blend without added xanthan gum or binders

 - 3 Tablespoons sugar

 - 2 teaspoons quick rise instant yeast (I like Red Star)

 - 1 cup hot water (think hot tub temp - not scalding)

 - 2 Tablespoons melted butter or vegan butter, or vegetable oil

 - 1 teaspoon apple cider vinegar

-- Add flour, sugar, yeast, xanthan gum, and salt to the bowl of an electric mixer or to a large glass bowl.
+- Add flour, sugar, yeast, xanthan gum, and salt to the bowl of an electric mixer or a large glass bowl if using a hand held mixer.
 Mix on low to combine.
 With the mixer on low speed, drizzle in water then add the butter, egg, and vinegar.
-Once the batter is smooth turn the speed up to medium and beat for 3 minutes, scraping the sides down once.
+Once the batter is smooth turn the speed up to medium then beat for 3 minutes, scraping the sides down once.
 Batter will be the consistency of thick cake batter.

 Slightly adapted from Gluten-Free Mama.